nus-cs2103/website-base/admin/exam-pen-and-paper.md

 <box>

-{{ icon_example }} In the example below, the tag indicates that the question is about OOP.
+{{ icon_example }} Here is one more example that has specific options to choose from, rather than the default Agree/Disagree.

 >**Q25:** The course project was done using the _____ paradigm.<br>
 >[A] Procedural&nbsp;&nbsp;&nbsp;[B] Functional&nbsp;&nbsp;&nbsp; [C] OOP